kdvolder/hello-ssl/README.md

 The root certificate is a so called 'self-signed' certificate.
 The root certificate represents a 'trusted authority'.
 The root certificate is used to sign other certificates.
-Because we trust 'autority' represented by the root, it follows that we trust the information in the  certificates signed by the Root.
-This creates a 'chain of trust'.
-A web client such as a browser verifiess SSL certificates by essentially doing two things:
+Because we trust the 'authority' represented by the root, it follows that we trust the information in the certificates signed indirectly by the Root.
+This creates a 'chain of trust' allowing a web client such as a browser verifies SSL certificates by essentially doing two things:

 - check that the certificate matches the domain name of the website
 - check that the certificate is signed (indirectly) by a trusted autority.